algolia/instantsearch/docs/src/advanced/integrate-with-nuxt.md

 $ npm install
 ```

-You can now have Nuxt watch the changes in your project, and serve your application on `http://localhost:3000` by running:
+You can now have Nuxt track the changes in your project and host your application on `http://localhost:3000` by running:

 ```shell
 $ npm run dev